-The International Student Advisor works closely with incoming and continuing students regarding the Student and Exchange Visitor Program (SEVIP) regulatory issues.
-Adhering to current and evolving regulations is important for students throughout their time in the United States.
-Counseling is provided for F-1 and J-1 students and scholars about maintenance of status, travel, employment authorization, resources for tax issues, etc.
+The International Student Adviser works closely with incoming and returning students regarding the Student and Exchange Visitor Program (SEVP) regulatory concerns.
+Adhering to current and evolving legal regulations is critical for students throughout their time in the United States.
+Counseling is provided for F-1 and J-1 students and scholars about maintenance of legal non-immigrant status, travel, employment authorization, resources for tax issues, etc.

 Regulatory Advising on issues that relate to the benefits and limitations of your non-immigrant student status in the U.S. (i.e. tax compliance, employment and practical training, driver's license or Washington State I.D. cards).

 Personal, cross cultural and academic advising and referral - Please call x5596 to make an appointment in the IC.
 Office hours: Monday-Friday, 9 a.m. - 5 p.m.

 The Friendship Family Program matches international students with an individual or family in Walla Walla.
 The program offers the support of a "family away from home" and the chance to experience U.S. American culture beyond campus.

 Global Whitties - This optional program, which is coordinated through the IC, matches new incoming international students with returning international and domestic students.
 This is a student-led peer mentor program with a focus on facilitating community-building for new international students on campus.
 If interested, please contact Wenjun Gao '17 at firstname.lastname@example.org.